 “Good things come in small packages”?
 Yeah right, say we small-space dwellers.
 But gals, there are in fact ways to maximize your modest square footage.
-Here, the five most widespread space-shrinking decor mistakes—and how to fix ‘em fast.
+Here, we coach you through exactly how to make a small room look bigger and the five most widespread space-shrinking decor mistakes.

 We know—it can be tempting to make an old or small-scale rug work when you travel from home to home.
 (They’re so damn expensive!)
 But if your rug is so small that it’s floating in the middle of the room, the floor plan looks squashed, choppy and fragmented.

 See?
 A scaled-up rug is the worthiest of splurges.
 Large floor coverings literally trick the eye into imagining more square footage.
 A good rule of thumb when buying: Rugs should reach at least six inches beyond the edges of your furniture.

 Problem: Low-mount Curtains

 Putting curtains right at the top of your window frame visually squishes your windows themselves—and makes your ceiling look shorter.

 How about them apples?
 Hang curtain hardware 6 to 12 inches above your windows to make ceilings feel bigger and give the room instant grandeur.